rameshsam02/CoCo/README.md

 ## Features

-- **Conversational Data Collection**: Engage in a voice or text-based call where CoCo gathers detailed information about your business or industry of interest.
+- **Conversational Data Collection**: Engage in a voice call where CoCo gathers detailed information about your business or industry of interest.
 - **Multi-Agent Research**: A manager agent orchestrates a team of specialized agents to conduct in-depth research tailored to your input.
 - **Detailed Presentations**: Receive a polished presentation with factual data, resources, and insights generated from the research.
 - **Natural Language PPT Editor**: Edit and customize your presentation using simple, natural language commands.